 Use Joseph's function to generate a table of values.
-Because the variable represents the number of rides Joseph will pay for, negative values do not make sense and are not included in the value of the independent variable.
+Because the variable represents the number of rides Joseph will pay for, negative values do not make sense and are not included in the list of values of the independent variable.